 First year newspaper staff members join a team as members of a small media business (800 News) in roles requiring them to learn to thrive in the first two forms of God's work: creating and maintaining.
 In this small business, students create the product and maintain the culture that allows it to continue.
 The opportunity exists for staff members to learn about value (creating it, connecting it to an audience, and capturing it), business, journalism, media, product development, and follow-through.
 They are given the chance to experience "joyful" restoration in real work that meets a real need for a real audience.
-Students will have the opportunity to work in all aspects of the communication and production process, including photography, design, and writing as they pertain to newspaper journalism.
+Students will have the opportunity to work in all aspects of the communication and production process, in an ever changing landscape of media and technology.
+At times it is written text, photography, design, social media, video, web, multimedia, broadcast, etc. Every year, adjustments are made based on the changing world of journalism.
 Staff members will:

-- Become familiar with ethics and laws governing journalism. - Recognize and use journalistic style in news, feature, opinion, and sports writing. - Understand that communication is not merely the realm of the printed or spoken word but encompasses many mediums and delivery methods. - Learn and implement journalistic standards related to copywriting, photography, design, interviewing, and research. - Use technology (Adobe InDesign, Adobe Photoshop, Microsoft Word and digital cameras) in the production of the 800 News newspaper.
+- Become familiar with ethics and laws governing journalism. - Recognize and use journalistic style in news, feature, opinion, and sports writing. - Understand that communication is not merely the realm of the printed or spoken word but encompasses many mediums and delivery methods. - Learn and implement journalistic standards related to copywriting, photography, design, interviewing, and research. - Use technology appropriate for the mediums utilized in the production of 800 News.

-Students completing the course will be prepared and equipped in the following standards: 1, 2, 4, 5, 6, & 7 $\,$
+Students completing the course will be prepared and equipped in the following standards: 1, 2, 4, 5, 6, & 7

-Newspaper Journalism 2 - Newspaper I Unit
+News Journalism 2 - 800 News I Unit